suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

         Hyperparameter tuning like experimenting with the learning rate,number of layers, number of filters in each layer, <br>
         using batch normalization, using regularization, using dropout layers can be done to try to achieve improved results. <br>
         <br>
-        <i>Below are the detailed diagram of each of the model architectures that constitute the multimodal algorithm:<i>
+        <i>Below are the detailed diagram of each of the model architectures that constitute the multimodal algorithm:</i>
         <br>

         <br>